 NOTE: The resonant speed identification procedure must be performed at start-up.

-result in fan failure and possible

-personal injury or damage.
+CAUTION: Steps must be taken to avoid operation at or near system resonant frequency which could result in fan failure and possible personal injury or damage.

 Positive Closure Dampers (PCDs) (Optional)